Report a Broken Street Light

-To report a street light that needs repair, please call at 413-529-1410 or email DPW@easthamptonma.gov.
+To report a street light that needs repair, please call at 413-529-1410 or email Public Works.
 Please be sure to include an address.

-When offices at 50 Payson Avenue re-open, stickers may be purchased at the Public Works Office for $30 (good from July 1st to June 30th). $5 for a second sticker at the same address.
-The fee after Jan.
-1st is $15.
-Replacement stickers are $5.00.
+$30 (good from July 1st to June 30th). $5 for a second sticker at the same address.
+The fee after January 1st is $15.
+Replacement stickers are $5.

 The Director of Public Works is responsible for overall management of the Department's Operating Budget and significant portions of the City's Capital Budget.
 The Director of Public Works reports to a three member Board of Public Works appointed by the Mayor.
-The Director of Public Works oversees the following departments consisting of 35 employees.
-Administration, Engineering, Highway, Motor Repair, Water, Sewer, and the Wastewater Treatment Plant.
+The Director of Public Works oversees the following divisions consisting of 35 employees:

-The DPW Administration Division is responsible for budget management, accounts payable and accounts receivable, payroll administration, workers compensation administration, answering phones and routing inquiries and complaints, and DPW personnel dispatch.
+The Department of Public Works (DPW) Administration Division is responsible for budget management, accounts payable and accounts receivable, payroll administration, workers compensation administration, answering phones and routing inquiries and complaints, and DPW personnel dispatch.
 The Water and Sewer Enterprise billing and collection for 5,500 accounts is also done by this office.

 The DPW Engineering Division is responsible for all plans and records relating to road layouts, water main, and sewer and drain line plans.